Henry-Research/EFEMP1_GTEx_eQTL/StepByStep_guide.md

 c.
 Filter column "GWAS SNP Isolated" to only "A" "G" "C" "T"

 d.
-Filter column "GWAS Mapped Trait" for traits relating to herniation "Diphragmatic hernia" "femoral hernia" "Hernia" "Hiatus hernia" "Ingiunal hernia" "uterine prolapse" "pelic Organ Prolapse"
+Filter column for traits related to herniation pathologies: "GWAS Mapped Trait" for traits relating to herniation "Diphragmatic hernia" "femoral hernia" "Hernia" "Hiatus hernia" "Ingiunal hernia" "uterine prolapse" "pelic Organ Prolapse"

 e.
 Filter column "GWAS Mapped Gene" to only "EFEMP1"

 f.
-Filter collumn "Duplicate filtering" to "Unique" and "Duplicate representor"
+Filter collumn "Duplicate filtering" for "Unique" and "Duplicate representor"

 g.
 The collumn "GTEx Format" now contains the list of Strings which can be directly copied and pasted into eQTL GTEx

 g.
 Navigate to View > Custom Views and Save filtering criteria as "Herniation_Criteria".

 h.
-Re-filter collumn "GWAS Mapped Trait" for traits related to ocular pathologies "cup-to-disc ratio measurement" "optic cup area measurement" "open-angle glaucoma" "refractive error"
+Re-filter collumn "GWAS Mapped Trait" for traits related to ocular pathologies: "cup-to-disc ratio measurement" "optic cup area measurement" "open-angle glaucoma" "refractive error"

 i.
+The collumn "GTEx Format" now contains the list of Strings which can be directly copied and pasted into eQTL GTEx

+i.
 Navigate to View > Custom Views and Save filtering criteria as "Ocular_Criteria"

-j.
-The collumn "GTEx Format" now contains the list of Strings which can be directly copied and pasted into eQTL GTEx

 k.
-Navigating to View > Custom Views, allows for easy switching and adding various filtering programs
+Navigating to View > Custom Views, allows for easy switching between the two saved filtering criteria

-NOTE: "Custom Views" will be greyed out if ALL sheets across the entire Excel book are not converted to a Range
+NOTE: "Custom Views" will be greyed out if ALL sheets across the entire Excell book are not converted to a range via Table > Convert to Range

 NOTE: Many inputs in the "GTEx Format" collumn will display identical Reference and Alternative alleles, these can be filtered out in another collumn with the code =IF(O21 <> R21, "Different", "Same").
 This compares the "NCBI Reference Allele" in collumn O, and the "GWAS SNP Isolated" in collumn R. Its important to clear the filtering by navigating to Data > Filter > Clear before inserting the code.